 Carpathian Biosphere Reserve (CBR), Ukraine host the largest wilderness ares in country!

-CBR just recently confirmed interest to become a member of the European Wilderness Preservation System and already express interest to support the verification team with transport and local accommodation in the park facilities.
+CBR just recently confirmed interest to become a member of the European Wilderness Network and already express interest to support the verification team with transport and local accommodation in the park facilities.

 CBR was created to protect specific ecosystems of the Carpathians as part of a wider network of protected ecosystems throughout the former Soviet Union.
 It became a UNESCO Biosphere Reserve in 1992 and it consists of a total area of 57,880 hectares of which a significant part of the reserve is of wilderness quality.